lopter/lightsd/README.rst

   tests);
 - toggle (power on if off and vice-versa, coming up).

-The JSON-RPC interface works on top on IPv4/v6, over a command (named) pipe (coming up) and Unix sockets (coming up).
+The JSON-RPC interface works on top of TCP/IPv4/v6, Unix sockets (coming up) or over a command pipe (named pipe, see mkfifo(1)).

 lightsd can target single or multiple bulbs at once: